-Based on this experiment, the Inverse Square Law’s net effect from extension of the lens from the film plane (magnification) and moving the lens toward the subject (close focusing) is dramatic: substantial exposure loss at the image plane.
+Based on this experiment, the Inverse Square Law’s net effect of lens extension from the film plane (magnification) and moving the lens toward the subject (close focusing) is manifest: substantial exposure density loss at the image plane.

 But wait… we can draw more conclusions!
-In the special case of going from zero magnification (i.e., subject focused at infinity) to 1:1 magnification, we see that (1) the requisite bellows extension (i.e., the extension past infinity focus plus the focal length) equals the subject distance; (2) the requisite bellows extension is equal to twice the focal length; and (3) the net exposure loss appears to be equal to a whopping two stops.
-The plot thickens…
+In the special case of going from zero magnification (i.e., infinity focus) to 1:1 magnification, we see that (1) the requisite bellows extension (i.e., the extension past infinity focus plus the focal length) equals the subject distance; (2) the requisite bellows extension is equal to twice the focal length; and (3) the net exposure density loss appears to be equal to a whopping two stops.
+The plot thickens . . .

-With these empiric observations in hand, can these results and conclusions be proven mathematically?
+With these empiric observations, can the above conclusions be proven mathematically?
 I am thrilled that you asked that question!
-The quantity of light lost at the film plane – and thus that which must be compensated during the exposure – and the interrelationships between magnification, lens extension, and focal length can all be elegantly derived from the Inverse Square Law, the time honored lens schematic, the thin lens equation, and basic geometric and algebraic manipulations.
-The net Exposure Factor is simply the product of the two opposing factors – magnification and close focusing – that result in light loss and light gain, respectively, at the film plane.
-The Exposure Factor correction can be derived in a few different ways, depending on how one draws the lens diagram, the lens extensions, and whether one chooses to draw similar triangles or circles of illumination.
-In the interest of brevity (and sanity), you can view the derivation here.
+The quantity of exposure density lost at the film plane – and thus that which must be compensated during the exposure – and the interrelationships between magnification, lens extension, and focal length can all be elegantly derived from the Inverse Square Law, the thin lens model, and basic geometric and algebraic manipulations.
+The net Exposure Factor is simply the product of the two opposing factors – magnification and close focusing – that result in exposure density loss and exposure density gain, respectively, at the film plane.
+In the interest of brevity, you can view the derivation here.
 The end result is shown in Equation 1:

-It should be noted that there a few additional formulas that are instrumental to the close-up photographer using traditional macro equipment and an external light meter.
+There a few additional formulas that are instrumental to the close-up photographer using traditional macro equipment and an external light meter.
 The derivations may be viewed here.
-Expressed in terms of the Extension of the lens (already focused at infinity) from the film plane, the formula for magnification becomes:
+Expressed in terms of the Extension of the lens from the film plane (relative to infinity focus), the formula for magnification becomes:

 In the special case of a life size magnification (1:1), Equations 2 and 3 give us the following practical corollaries, as suggested by the above experiments.
 The lens (which is already focused at infinity) must be extended from the film plane by a distance that is equal to the focal length.
 And for photographers using bellows alone, this is equivalent to extending the lens by a bellows length that is equal to twice the focal length.